 Duration of Trademark registration is well defined under the Trade Mark Act, 1999.
-Section 25 of the 1999 Act provides that registration of a trade Mark shall be for a period of 10 years, renewable for another period of 10 years from the date of expiration of the original registration or the last renewal of registration, subject to payment of renewal fees and application made in prescribed manner.
+Section 25 of the 1999 Act provides that registration of a Trade Mark shall be for a period of 10 years, renewable for another period of 10 years from the date of expiration of the original registration or the last renewal of registration, subject to payment of renewal fees and application made in the prescribed manner.

 Therefore, it is usually said that trademarks are ageless and perpetual.
 Legally, no restrictions exist as to the limitation of the registration of a trademark over the period of time and its continual renewals.

-It may be possible that after registering the Trade Mark one can think that he is secured for ten year (a protection required under law) but it will not be the case if that Trade Mark is no more in use or having no economic value because it may alive in the eye of law, but in true business sense its life and value is zero.
+It may be possible that after registering the Trade Mark one can think that he is secured for ten years (protection required under law) but it will not be the case if that Trade Mark is no more in use or has no economic value because it may alive in the eye of the law, but in a true business sense its life and value is zero.

 In this parlance, if a generalised statement can be inferred then that should be like the life of trademarks in hi-tech and innovation-driven industries mainly software industries is shorter than in consumer goods.